Tell Leilan

 Tell Leilan is an archaeological site situated near the Wadi Jarrah in the Khabur River basin in Al-Hasakah Governorate, northeastern Syria.
 The site has been occupied since the 5th millennium BC.
 During the late third millennium, the site was known as Shekhna.
 During that time it was under control of the Akkadian Empire and was used as an administrative center.
-Around 1800 BC, the site was renamed "Shubat-Enlil" by the king Shamshi-Adad I, and it became his residential capital.
+Around 1800 BC, the site was renamed "Šubat-Enlil" by the king Shamshi-Adad I, and it became his residential capital.
 Shubat-Enlil was abandoned around 1700 BC.

 Geography

 The site is located close to some other flourishing cities of the time.
 Hamoukar is about 50 km away to the southeast.
 Tell Brak is about 50 km away to the southwest, and also in the Khabur River basin.
 Tell Mozan (Urkesh) is about 50 km to the west.

 Leilan, Brak and Urkesh were particularly prominent during the Akkadian period.